openbaton/docs/docs/nfvo-how-to-use-gui.md

  1. Pick key that you have added to the NFVO or created with it, you can pick multiple keys too, and press *Launch* to use these keys later to access the VMs.
 You can also create or import key from here if you want

- 2.You can now also pick PoP for VNFDs that you have in your NSD.
+ 2. You can now also pick PoP for VNFDs that you have in your NSD.

 ![NSD Launch][launchNSD1]
 ![NSD Launch][launchNSD2]